approveme/signature-fluent-contract-forms-add-on/readme.txt

 **What would you do if you discover the contracts you used in running your online business were not legally binding?**

-= Fluent Forms Digital Signature Add-On =
+= Electronic Signature Add-on for Fluent Forms =

 Imagine being in a courtroom with an estranged client who’s claiming that they never agreed to your contract.
 You pull up the contract and after a brief review, the judge announces that the esignature used in the contract was not legally valid.
 He then asks if you have anything else to support your case.